mars0i/majure/README.md

 in a way that made sense in Java (and that was written that way in part, for pedagogical purposes).
 Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.
-For example, there may be MASON classes that I could use but won't, and there may be cases in which I can use `proxy`, `reify`, or even `deftype` or `defrecord` instead of `gen-class`.
-(Using these other macros can be simpler than using `gen-class`, but `gen-class` can duplicate more of the usual Java class functionality.)

 * Conclusion: If you like Java and aren't a huge fan of Clojure, using MASON with Clojure rather than Java might not be worth the trouble.
 If you love Clojure and would like to use it with an agent-based library, the experiments here might provide a starting point for using MASON with Clojure.  *Caveat emptor*, though.

 -------------------------